Skip to Content

 The Vaccine Research and Education Center at the University of Iowa is conducting a clinical trial to study the effectiveness and safety of a pneumococcal vaccine (pneumonia shot) given at different dosages.

-Individuals between the ages of 55 to 74 who are in good health are invited to participate in this study.
-To be eligible for the study either you have not been vaccinated with the pneumonia shot or you have been vaccinated with the pneumonia shot once at least 3 years ago but not more than 7 years.
+Individuals between the ages of 55 to 64 who are in good health are invited to participate in this study.
+To be eligible for the study you must have had a pneumonia shot within the last 3 to 7 years ago.

 The study lasts for 6 months and involves 3-4 study visits and 1 phone call.